-III.C.3-Office of Consumer Protection Director Approval
+III.C.3-Office of Consumer Financial Protection and Access Director Approval

-If the Office of Consumer Protection Director approves the requested amendment, the credit union will be issued an amendment to Section 5 of its charter.
+If the Office of Consumer Financial Protection and Access Director approves the requested amendment, the credit union will be issued an amendment to Section 5 of its charter.
+III.C.4-Office of Consumer Financial Protection and Access Director Disapproval

-III.C.4-Office of Consumer Protection Director Disapproval
+When the Office of Consumer Financial Protection and Access Director disapproves any application, in whole or in part, to amend the field of membership under this chapter, the applicant will be informed in writing of the:

-When the Office of Consumer Protection Director disapproves any application, in whole or in part, to amend the field of membership under this chapter, the applicant will be informed in writing of the:
+- Specific reasons for the action;

-• Specific reasons for the action;
+- Options to consider, if appropriate, for gaining approval; and

-- Options to consider, if appropriate, for gaining approval; and - Appeal procedures.
+- Appeal procedures.

-III.C.5-Appeal of Office of Consumer Protection Director Decision
+III.C.5-Appeal of Office of Consumer Financial Protection and Access Director Decision

 If a field of membership expansion request, merger, or spin-off is denied by staff, the federal credit union may appeal the decision to the NCUA Board.
 An appeal must be sent to the NCUA Board Secretary within 60 days of the date of denial and must be clearly identified as such and address the reason(s) the federal credit union disagrees with the denial.
-A copy of the appeal must be sent to the Office of Consumer Protection, or as applicable, the appropriate regional office.
+A copy of the appeal must be sent to the Office of Consumer Financial Protection and Access, or as applicable, the appropriate regional office or Office of National Examinations and Supervision Director.
 NCUA central office staff will make an independent review of the facts and present the appeal to the NCUA Board with a recommendation.